Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 \begin{observation} Every input assembly has at least one convex corner of each type.
 This follows directly from the definition of a shape formed by an assembly.
 For instance, starting from an arbitrary point on the perimeter of any valid $\alpha$, follow the perimeter in a CCW direction until returning at the original location, after having traversed the entire perimeter of $\alpha$.
 This must be possible because $\alpha$ is a connected 2-D shape and the perimeter of $\alpha$ must be a continuous line.
 In order to move in a full circle around the perimeter which is composed of unit squares, it is necessary to make at least one turn in each direction (N, W, S, and E), and each such turn occurs at a convex corner $\secon$, $\necon$, $\nwcon$, and $\swcon$, respectively. \end{observation}

 \begin{enumerate} \item The first tile attachment to $\alpha$ must consist of a $\cgSE$ attaching to a $\secon$ corner of $\alpha$.
 (See Figure~\ref{fig:basic-convex-frame}.)
-Since $\alpha$ may be non-rectangular, it may have multiple $\secon$ corners, but by the definition of a shape it must have at least one, and by the fact that every side of every tile on the perimeter of $\alpha$ exposes an $x$ glue, a $\cgSE$ can attach to the single tile of each $\secon$.
+Since $\alpha$ may be non-rectangular, it may have multiple $\secon$ corners, but by Observation~\ref{obs:secExists} it must have at least one, and by the fact that every side of every tile on the perimeter of $\alpha$ exposes an $x$ glue, a $\cgSE$ can attach to the single tile of each $\secon$ by binding to its two exposed $x$ glues of strength $1$ each (for a total binding strength of $2$ in this temperature-$2$ system).
 Therefore, one or more such attachments occur.
 The tiles of a $\cgSE$ are described in Figure~\ref{fig:layer1-SEcg}.
 By Observation~\ref{obs:secExists}, at least one $\cgSE$ binds to $\alpha$, initiating the assembly of a frame.
+(Note that no other tiles or corner gadgets of layer 1 tiles are able to attach directly to $\alpha$ since they could only bind with at most strength 1.)

-\item From each attached $\cgSE$, a single-tile-wide path grows CCW with each layer 1 tile binding to the $x$ glue on $\alpha$ and the output $f$ glue of the immediately preceding tile, forming what we call a \emph{standard path}.
-In this way, we say the the $f$ message is passed CCW through a standard path of the frame.
+\item From each attached $\cgSE$, a single-tile-wide path grows CCW with each layer 1 tile binding to the $x$ glue on $\alpha$ and the output $f$ glue (logically representing ``forward'') of the immediately preceding tile, forming what we call a \emph{standard path}.
+In this way, we say that the $f$ message is passed CCW through a standard path of the frame.
 The \emph{forward} direction for the path follows the direction of its growth, and its \emph{backward} direction is the opposite.
 The \emph{back} of a frame tile is the side which served as input during its initial attachment with the glue $f'$.
-The \emph{front} is the side opposite the back.
-Similarly, the \emph{left} is the input side with the input glue $x'$, and the \emph{right} side is the side opposite the left.
-Note that we use these terms to talk about directions relative to individual tiles, and the cardinal directions N,E,S,W to talk about absolute directions.
+The \emph{front} is the side opposite to the back.
+Similarly, the \emph{left} is the input side with the input glue $x'$, and the \emph{right} side is the side opposite to the left.
+Note that we use these terms to talk about directions relative to individual tiles, and the cardinal directions N, E, S, W to talk about absolute directions.
 The tiles that assemble these standard paths are described in Figure~\ref{fig:layer1-east-edge-crawler}.

-\item A standard path of layer 1 can continue growing along straight edges of $\alpha$, with each tile using an $x'$ glue as input on its left side, and an $f'$ glue as input in its back side.
+\item A standard path of layer 1 can continue growing along straight edges of $\alpha$, with each tile using an $x'$ glue as input on its left side, and an $f'$ glue as input on its back side.
 As each tile binds, it activates an $f$ glue on its front side, thus allowing the path to continue along straight edges.